Covid-19: Slow the Coronavirus Spread

 - Person-to-person contact can spread the virus.
 For example, a person with the virus on his or her hands can spread it by shaking hands with someone.

-- The virus can stay on objects and surfaces for a short time.
+- The virus can stay on objects and surfaces.
 You may become infected by touching the object or surface and then touching your eyes or mouth.

-How should I wash my hands to help prevent the virus from spreading?
+How can I help prevent the virus from spreading?

+- Wash your hands often throughout the day.
 Use soap and water.
-Rub your soapy hands together, lacing your fingers.
-Wash the front and back of each hand, and in between your fingers.
-Use the fingers of one hand to scrub under the fingernails of the other hand.
-Wash for at least 20 seconds.
-Rinse with warm, running water for several seconds.
-Then dry your hands with a clean towel or paper towel.
-Do not touch your eyes, nose, or mouth without washing your hands first.
-Wash your hands often throughout the day.
+Rub your soapy hands together, lacing your fingers, for at least 20 seconds.
+Rinse with warm, running water.
+Dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Teach children how to wash their hands and use hand sanitizer.

+- Cover sneezes and coughs.
 Turn your face away and cover your mouth and nose with a tissue.
 Throw the tissue away.
 Use the bend of your arm if a tissue is not available.
 Then wash your hands well with soap and water or use hand sanitizer.
-Turn your head and cover your face when you are around someone who is sneezing or coughing.
 Teach children how to cover a cough or sneeze.
-Remind them to wash their hands.

 What can I do to prevent an infection in my home?

 - Clean and disinfect high-touch surfaces and objects in your home often.
 Use disinfecting wipes or a disinfecting solution of 4 teaspoons of bleach in 1 quart (4 cups) of water.
 Wash clothing and bedding with regular laundry detergent.
 Wash and dry on the warmest settings for the fabric.